knightorbiter/AI-Policy/README.md

 # Features
 Suppport for displaying all calculations involved along with the iteration table.
 Added final policy iteration computation and matrix display.

+Also took care of the error in the previous computation.